So, it turns out that the first memory board is totally insufficient.

 Well, I guess it's a good SRAM board, but what about ROM?!

 The second attempt on the board uses a single Alliance AS6C1008 which is a 128kx8 chip.
-As CUPCake is 16-bit, we'd need bank switching to make full use of the upper 64k, but this is disabled (tied to ground) on the board for now.
+As CUPC/8 address bus is 16-bit wide, we'd need bank switching to make full use of the upper 64k, but this is disabled (tied to ground) on the board for now.

 I've still to code up the XMEGA MCU software so the board is completely untested.
 I don't even have the XMEGA chips or a programmer yet (Farnell order is on it's way)!